jadynpark/Anxiety-NCP/NCP_Analysis_Prelim.md

 learning tasks?

 **Research Aims:**
-**Aim 1.** To test group differences in cognitive performance between Low vs. High NCP
+**Aim 1.** To test group differences in cognitive performance (accuracy, efficiency) in Low vs. High NCP
-**Aim 2.** To test if group performance is related to anxious/impulsive symptoms
+**Aim 2.** To test if group performance is related to clinically relevant traits (e.g., anxiety)
-**Aim 3.** To test if anxiety is correlated with perseveration errors in implicit learning tasks
+**Aim 3.** To test if relevant traits are correlated with perseveration errors in a rule-learning task

 **Hypotheses:**
 **1.** Low NCPs perform better than high NCPs
-**2.** Greater the BAI (anxiety) scores, worse the performance in tasks
+**2.** Greater the BAI (anxiety) scores, worse the performance
-**3.** Low NCPs perform better (i.e., perseverate less) than high NCPs and anxious symptoms (potentially) moderate this relationship
+**3.** Low NCPs perseverate less than high NCPs and anxiety symptoms are correlated with this relationship
 **3.1.** Alternatively, greater anxiety may only affect high NCP but not low NCP